-There’s a reason drip campaigns are so popular: In marketing, like so many things, timing is key.
+There’s a reason drip marketing is so popular: In marketing, like so many things, timing is key.
 Send a message too early?
 Your prospect isn’t ready to convert.
 Too late?
 They’ve already gone to your competitor.
 Drip marketing campaigns are an extremely valuable addition to the marketer’s toolbox.
-According to DemandGen, B2B marketers who have successfully deployed lead nurturing programs (a popular type of drip campaign) average a 20 percent increase in sales opportunities from nurtured leads versus non-nurtured leads.
+According to DemandGen, B2B marketers who have successfully deployed drip nurturing programs (a popular type of drip campaign) average a 20 percent increase in sales opportunities from nurtured leads versus non-drip-nurtured leads.

-Drip marketing simply means sending marketing messages in a specific tempo.
-Like the drip irrigation systems they’re named after, these messages land right where they’re supposed to go, over time, with a minimum of waste.
+Drip marketing is a marketing tactic that simply means sending messages at a specific tempo.
+Like the drip irrigation systems they’re named after, drip emails land right where they’re supposed to go, over time, with a minimum of waste.
 They can span all kinds of time periods, from daily reminders and weekly specials to monthly updates and yearly renewal notices.
 Each message should stand alone, but they should also build on the messages of the past and set the stage for what’s to come.

 1. Make sure to cover the basics first.

-Remember, there’s a reason why there’s a torture named after drips of water that never seem to end.
-A constant flow of messaging that’s not related to the interests of your audience is more likely to be an annoyance that anything else.
+A constant flow of drip messaging that’s not related to the interests of your audience is more likely to be an annoyance than anything else.
 And annoyed customers will shut off the spigot in a hurry.

 2. Use multiple channels to connect.